Two GitHub pages hosting the web app are available:

 BLE_ApplicationInstallManager is loaded at the memory address 0x08000000.
 BLE_HeartRate_ota or BLE_p2pServer_ota application is loaded at the memory address 0x08006000.

 Step 1.
-Power on the STM32WBA board with the Ota application flashed in and activate the bluetooth® on your machine.
+Power on the STM32WBA board with the OTA application flashed and enable Bluetooth® on your machine.

 Step 2.
 Open this web page in your browser.

 Step 3.
-Click on the connect button then select your device list and click pair.
+Click the Connect button, select your device from the list, and click Pair.

 Step 4.
 Choose between updating the User Configuration Data and the Application.

 Step 5.
 Select the binary to be downloaded.
 Step 6.
-(Not mandatory) Choose the first sector address from which the file will be write.
+(Optional) Choose the first sector address from which the file will be written.

 Step 7.
-Click on the upload button and wait for the disconnection.
+Click the Upload button and wait for the disconnection.

 For more information about this application, please refer to STM32WBA FUOTA.